ctmvar

 -input_file

-Defines the name and full path of a file containing parameters for the utility.
+Defines the pathname of a file that contains the utility parameters.
 In this file, each parameter and its values (if any) are on a separate line with the same syntax they would have on the command line.
+The -input_file parameter enables you to do the following:

 -input_file ctmvar_parms.txt